Mycotoxins are poisonous chemical compounds produced by certain fungi that can contaminate cattle feed.

-The complex ecology of mold growth, and subsequent mycotoxin production, can produce a staggering variety of toxins.
-These molds multiply in the field, and mycotoxins can also be ‘imported’ within the feed itself.
+The complex ecology of mould growth, and subsequent mycotoxin production, can produce a staggering variety of toxins.
+These moulds multiply in the field, and mycotoxins can also be ‘imported’ within the feed itself.
 Left undetected, many of these mycotoxins can make their way into feed sources for cattle at dangerous concentrations.

 While the mycotoxins resulting from Claviceps purpurea and Fusarium contamination pose significant challenges for producers, the diseases caused by these mycotoxins have different characteristics.

 The effect that mycotoxin-contaminated feed can have on cattle depends on what type of mycotoxin is present, the age and production stage of the animal, the amount that the animal has ingested and how long the animal has been consuming contaminated feed.
 Calves born after exposure to mycotoxins may be permanently set back, although generally cattle should rapidly recover once the mycotoxins are removed from the diet.
 Reproductive functions such as milk production might not recover until the next pregnancy.